 If you are required to return to campus for a program that qualifies for I-20 issuance, then you must submit the required documentation to Enrollment Support Services at least four (4) months in advance of your next residency start date.
-The required documentation includes the Residency Student Request for a New I-20 and the Financial Certification Form.
-Documents may be submitted to firstname.lastname@example.org.
+The required documentation includes the the Financial Certification Form and may be submitted to firstname.lastname@example.org.

 You will not be permitted to enroll in on-campus degree programs, or participate in on-campus residency related workshops, classes, and/or activities that lead toward the attainment of a degree if you are a non-immigrant student with a B-1/B-2 visitor, or visa waiver, immigration status.
 You must obtain F-1 student immigration status at the U.S. Port of Entry for participation in your on-campus residency.
 In order to receive the I-20, which is required to obtain the F-1 visa and the F-1 student immigration status at the U.S. Port of Entry, all required documents must be submitted five (5) months prior to your Residency start date.
 Documents may be submitted to email@example.com.

-If you are a non-immigrant student who is in a program that qualifies for I-20 issuance, and you have submitted all required international documentation but not received your I-20 at least three (3) months in advance of your residency start-date, then please contact your admissions counselor by calling 1.800.846.4198, or via email at firstname.lastname@example.org.
+If you are a non-immigrant student who is in a program that qualifies for I-20 issuance, and you have submitted all required international documentation but not received your I-20 at least three (3) months in advance of your residency start-date, then please contact your academic advisor by calling 1.800.846.4198, or via email at firstname.lastname@example.org.

 The estimates are based on the minimum credit requirement for each academic program.
 Regent University reserves the right to change tuition or other costs at any time.
 All costs are estimates only, and actual costs and expenses may vary considerably.

-Please complete and sign the required Financial Certification Form below, which is required by Regent University and demonstrates your ability to support yourself with adequate financial coverage for a successful stay in the United States.
-IMPORTANT NOTE: The Financial Certification Form must be submitted along with your school specific enrollment deposit (please contact enrollment advisor for more information) by the I-20 Issuance Deadline, which can be found here.
+Please complete and sign the required Financial Certification Form, which is required by Regent University and demonstrates your ability to support yourself with adequate financial coverage for a successful stay in the United States.
+IMPORTANT NOTE: The Financial Certification Form must be submitted along with your school-specific enrollment deposit (please contact an enrollment advisor for more information) by the I-20 Issuance Deadline, which can be found here.

-Newly admitted on-campus students, and students attending on-campus residency programs who are non-U.S. citizens and who are outside the United States need an I-20 document to apply for a non-immigrant F-1 student visa.
+Newly admitted on-campus students who are outside the United States need an I-20 document to apply for a non-immigrant F-1 student visa.
 The following mailing options are available for receiving your I-20/ documents.

 The academic year generally includes a fall and spring semester although some academic programs require summer enrollment as well.